On this page you will find information on getting credit toward the political science major or minor for the following:

 - BEFORE ENROLLING you must complete the Registrar's application for summer course approval, identifying the course you plan to take.
-You cannot get summer credit for a political science course unless you meet with the Department Representative and provide the course description and reading list from the summer session program prior to taking the course.
+You cannot get summer credit for a political science course unless you meet with the Department Chair and provide the course description and reading list from the summer session program prior to taking the course.
 This pre-approval does *not* guarantee you course credit in the College or the department.
 This applies also to Columbia University's summer courses.

-- UPON YOUR RETURN, you request departmental credit from the Department Representative by filling out the Course Approval Request and providing a copy of the actual syllabus or an equivalent description of the course requirements.
+- UPON YOUR RETURN, you request departmental credit from the Department Chair by filling out the Course Approval Request and providing a copy of the actual syllabus or an equivalent description of the course requirements.
 Please return the signed form to the Department Administrator, in 1113 Milstein.

 Credit from Study Abroad

 While the Department of Political Science encourages its majors to study abroad, care must be taken to assure that major and minor requirements are filled in an appropriate and timely way.
 The Department and the College allow a Political Science major to receive departmental credit for a maximum of two courses taken while abroad for one semester, or three courses from a year abroad, out of the total of nine courses required.
 The three colloquia must be taken in our department.
 A minor may receive credit for only one course taken abroad out of five required courses.
 Obtaining this credit is a two-stage process.